-Chewy vegan sugar cookies are a holiday staple!
+Chewy vegan sugar cookies are a holiday staple that have to be at every dessert table!
 They are one of the best and easiest cookie recipes to make since they require only a few ingredients, and can be decorated any way you want!
-These cookies in particular are extra chewy, vegan, and buttery soft!
+They are buttery soft, sweet, and so chewy!

 What you’ll need to make your chewy vegan sugar cookies

-How do I make the icing for my sugar cookies?
+Can I make homemade icing for my sugar cookies?

 Tips for making your chewy vegan sugar cookies

 - Cream butter and sugar together first.
 Make sure these are the first two ingredients you cream together for about 30 seconds.
 You want it to look very smooth, like a whipped icing.
 Then once it’s smooth, add in your flax egg and mix for another 30 seconds.
 Make sure your batter still looks very smooth.

 - Add in your flour last, and a bit at a time.
 This recipe calls for 3 1/2 cups of flour.
 When adding your flour, add it slowly to your batter, one tablespoon at a time while you mix with a hand mixer, stand mixer, or a whisk.
 Keep your flour container handy on your counter so you can sprinkle some flour on your working surface when you roll out the dough.
 You can also always add more flour a bit at a time if it is too sticky and is not rolling out well.